 And now the Really Good News: Anyone can be Relentless

-This is the really good news about relentlessness—you don’t need a top education, a pedigree, influential connections or boatloads of talent.
-In fact, it might be better to say that a relentless person will eventually come into all of those as they’re needed.
-You don’t have to sit around rationalizing “I can’t be successful in business because I don’t have a (fill in the blank)”.
-Relentlessness can help you overcome or acquire what you don’t have.
+This is the really good news about relentlessness.
+You don?t need a top education, a pedigree, influential connections or boatloads of talent.
+In fact, a relentless person will eventually come into all of those as they?re needed.
+You don?t have to sit around rationalizing “I can?t be successful in business because I don?t have a (fill in the blank)”.
+Relentlessness can help you overcome or acquire what you don?t have.

-If you truly want to enter self-employment—but have never done it before—be prepared for a hard and extended charge forward, always ready to confront and blow through any obstacles that come in your path.
-That’s relentlessness, and you’ll probably never succeed in self-employment if you don’t embrace it.
+If you truly want to enter self-employment ? but have never done it before ? be prepared for a hard and extended charge forward.
+And always be ready to confront and blow through any obstacles that come in your path.
+That?s relentlessness, and you?ll probably never succeed in self-employment if you don?t embrace it.

 What do you think is the most important trait for self-employment success?